- Academic Programs

 Submit copies of your transcripts via e-mail to email@example.com, fax 541-737-3999 attn: Transcript Evaluation or mail (Transcript Evaluation; 203 Pharmacy Building; Corvallis, OR 97331).
 Unofficial transcript copies are sufficient for the informal evaluation.
 Include your full name and e-mail address so results can be communicated to you.
 Make sure your unofficial transcripts include the name of your college or university, the name and number of each course you took, and the grade you received in each course.
-It is also helpful if you include a link to your college or university's course catalog and a filled out copy of this worksheet with your self-assessment of the prerequisites.
+It is also helpful if you include a link to your college or university's course catalog.

-Allow four to six weeks to receive the results of your evaluation.
+Allow 4-6 weeks to receive the results of your evaluation.
 Results will be sent by e-mail to the address you provided.
 Transcripts will not be returned.